nvdla/doc/doc/hw/v1/ias/programming_guide.rst

 Convolution convertors
 ^^^^^^^^^^^^^^^^^^^^^^

-Here’s a list of convertor/truncate might be used for a convolution layer (please refer to :numref:`fig_image53_nvdla_precision` about where’re the convertors in system):
+The following is a list of place where convertors or truncation might be used for a convolution layer (please refer to :numref:`fig_image53_nvdla_precision` about where’re the convertors in system):